International Communication Association Political Communication Division Awards

 Political Communication Division PhD Dissertation Award

-The award committee consists of Mariken van der Velden (chair; Vrije Universiteit Amsterdam), Paul D’Angelo (The College of New Jersey) and Denis Wu (Boston University).
-The award committee evaluates each nominated dissertation on several criteria, including the importance of the problem/topic it addresses, the rigor of the method, the strength of the evidence it presents, and the significance of its conclusions.
-The committee will also consider the overall contribution of the research to the field of Political Communication.
+The award committee consisted of Mariken van der Velden (chair; Vrije Universiteit Amsterdam), Paul D’Angelo (The College of New Jersey) and Denis Wu (Boston University).
+The award committee evaluated each nominated dissertation on several criteria, including the importance of the problem/topic it addresses, the rigor of the method, the strength of the evidence it presents, and the significance of its conclusions.
+The committee also considered the overall contribution of the research to the field of Political Communication.

 Past Recipients